cmadland/teaching/pages/03.edci339/01.home/unit-04-tracking/item.md

 You might know that websites track you, but do you know how much information they gather?

-For this next activity, make sure your computer (the site you will visit isn't optimized for mobile devices) is not muted (you might want to use headphones) and visit https://clickclickclick.click.
+For this next activity, make sure your computer is not muted (you might want to use headphones) and visit https://clickclickclick.click.

-###### Reflect

-Create a new post on your blog and write a little bit about what you noticed using LightBeam and visiting https://clickclickclick.click.
-Some questions you might want to consider are:

-* which site that you visited had the most trackers?
-* how many of the trackers came from sites that you did not visit?
-* how long does your normal browser keep cookies from third parties?
-* did the amount of data gathered at https://clickclickclick.click surprise you?
-* [Your own questions or observations.]
+##### What does Google know about you?

+Google Apps for Education (GAFE) is *very* popular in K-12 contexts in BC, and there is an assumption on the part of teachers and districts that it is 'safe' because Google doesn't use data from GAFE to serve ads to learners.